threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![farming_tf_wallet_56](./img/farming_tf_wallet_56.png)

 That's it!
-You have successfully move the farm from the ThreeFold Connect App to the ThreeFold Portal.
+You have successfully imported the farm from the ThreeFold Connect app to the ThreeFold Dashboard.

-## Import TF Portal (polkadot.js) Wallet to the TF Connect App Wallet
+## Import TF Dashboard Wallet to the TF Connect App Wallet

-Now that we've seen how to go from the TF Connect App to the ThreeFold Portal (Polkadot.js), we will now show how to go the other way around.
+Now that we've seen how to go from the TF Connect app to the ThreeFold Dashboard, we will now show how to go the other way around.
 This method is very simple.
-You will need your Polkadot.js seed phrase handy.
+You will need your TF Dashboard seed phrase handy.

-Go in the Wallet section of the ThreeFold Connect App and click on import at the bottom right (in green).
+Go in the Wallet section of the ThreeFold Connect app and click on import at the bottom right (in green).

 ![farming_tf_wallet_57](./img/farming_tf_wallet_57.png)

-Then simply name your wallet and enter the Polkadot.js seed phrase.
+Then simply name your wallet and enter the TF Dashboard seed phrase.

 ![farming_tf_wallet_58](./img/farming_tf_wallet_58.png)